denpalrius/Inventoty-Dashboard-Made-with-Bulma-CSS/README.md

 # Inventoty Dashboard Made with Bulma CSS

-This app is made using the [Bulma Start template](https://www.npmjs.com/package/bulma-start).
+This template is made using the [Bulma Start template](https://www.npmjs.com/package/bulma-start) and is still _under development_.

 _[Bulma](https://bulma.io) is an open source CSS framework based on Flexbox and used by more than 100,000 developers._